nschumac/CrackMes/README.md

 # CrackMes
-A cumulation of crackmes i have managed to crack using static analysis with the Help of IDA I am by no means good but its a fun hobby :D
+A cumulation of crackmes i have managed to crack using static analysis (in IDA).
+I am by no means good but its a fun hobby :D

 Websites: